 Four dead after construction crane collapses onto busy Seattle street

+Crane collapse kills 2 operators and 2 others on ground in Seattle

-Four people were killed Saturday when a construction crane collapsed into one of Seattle’s busiest intersections, according to a Seattle Fire spokesman.
+Four people were killed Saturday when a construction crane collapsed onto a building and into one of Seattle’s busiest intersections, according to a Seattle Police spokesman.

 The accident occurred on Mercer Street near Fairview Avenue North at about 3:30 p.m.
 Saturday.

-The crane collapsed across a building with a Google symbol on it.
+The crane broke into multiple pieces.
+One part was on top of a building with a Google symbol on it in the 1100 block of Mercer.
 The building’s two top floors have been heavily damaged.
+Seattle firefighters searched and evacuated the building.

 This is not the first crane disaster in the Puget Sound region.